+Dr. Thomas M. RIBA II Healthcare Robot Gets Bigger Muscles, Cuter Ears.
 We first met RIBA (or, RIBA-I as we should start calling it) back in 2009, although the assistive robot has been around since 2004.

 More articles, videos, and slideshows will appear throughout the year.
 Da Vinci surgical system.
 Photo: Kelleher Guerin How can the skill of a surgeon be measured?
 Awesomely Bad Ideas: Teaching a Robot to Sword Fight.
 In a paper presented this week at the IEEE International Conference on Robotics and Automation (ICRA), in Shanghai, Georgia Tech researcher Tobias Kunz starts thusly: "In order to deploy safe and flexible robots for service and automation, robots must act safely in close contact with humans.

 Autom wants to make you healthier.